The Kresge Foundation: National

 From 2015 to 2020, the Kresge Foundation awarded more than $8.4 million in grants to developments through its FreshLo program which stands for "Fresh, Local & Equitable Initiative".
 The program awards grants to development projects around the United States that are food-focused in areas that lack access to fresh foods.

 In November 2020, the foundation set aside $30 million over three years for nearly 60 organizations focused on racial justice in Detroit, Memphis, Fresno, and New Orleans as well as national civil-rights organizations.
 Among these were 20 organizations in Detroit that received a total of $8 million.

 The Kresge Foundation made a number of financial contributions to help with the response to the COVID-19 pandemic.
 In 2020, the foundation committed $19 million to help nonprofit organizations weather the pandemic.
 In Detroit, the foundation committed $2 million to back loans from the Paycheck Protection Program to nonprofits organizations.
 In March 2021, the foundation also backed a $5-million loan to a Detroit housing agency, United Community Housing Coalition, with $4.5 million guarantee as the agency waited for federal funds from the U.S. Congress to make their way through legislative hurdles.
 In April, Kresge announced that it would contribute $4.4 million, including $2 million in Detroit, to help with the distribution of COVID-19 vaccines.

 Kresge's education program awards more than $10 million in grants to organizations focused on higher education.
 The foundation favors programs directed at low income students, "especially those living in cities, and underrepresented racial and ethnic groups, including first-generation students; Black, Indigenous, and people of color; veterans; and immigrant students".
 The education program is focused geographically in Michigan, Florida, California and Texas, and cities such as Detroit, Memphis and New Orleans.
 The Kresge Foundation also works in one country outside of the United States.
 The foundation funds and promote South African postsecondary access and success.
-With the intention of improving student graduation rates.
+With the intention of improving student graduation rates.In 2025, the foundation supported The Price of Excellence, a short documentary produced by The Century Foundation and directed by JD Jones examining the historical underfunding of HBCUs relative to peer institutions.
+The film was filmed at North Carolina Agricultural and Technical State University and premiered at the Congressional Black Caucus Foundation's Annual Legislative Conference on September 25, 2025.

 In 2021, the foundation issued a loan guarantee of $4.5 million to the fund for the Memphis Medical District to improve housing and commercial spaces in the neighborhood which has a high poverty rate and a concentration of medical facilities.